reneegomez/DMD--Notes/Workshop 10- Device Location.md

 Key Terms

-.The info p.list= file contains some information about settings and other information about your app.
+1) The info p.list= file contains some information about settings and other information about your app
-.CoreLocation= A libray that enables classes to use location "stuff".
+2) CoreLocation= A libray that enables classes to use location "stuff".

 **What is requesting permission?**